ltseverydayyou/Rayfield-backup/README.md

 # Rayfield Interface Suite
 This is the written documentation for Rayfield Interface Suite

-	Last updated for the Beta 9 release
+	Last updated for the Beta 9 release with improvements and bug fixes

 ## Booting the Library
 ```lua